Danilock/Sci-Fy/README.md

 # Credits???
 Well I'm the only programmer in the project, it's a little bit hard...
 BUT IT'S ALSO FUN to be coding implementing game mechanics and UI systems.

-The art was developed by a prodigy, my friend OcO!
 [OcO] (https://oco.itch.io/)